iamjing66/iamjing66/README.md

 - 🔭 I’m currently working on Xi`An butterfly
-- 🌱 I’m currently using Python and Learning Go
+- 🌱 I’m currently using Python and learning Go
 - 📫 How to reach me: iamjing66@163.com

 ====================================